I'm a member

 Printer Friendly Version

 Standards and accreditation for cord blood banks are important for assisting transplant programs in knowing whether individual banks have quality control measures in place to address issues such as monitoring cell loss, change in potency, and prevention of product mix-up.
-Two major organizations are working toward these accreditation standards: the International NetCord Foundation (NetCord)/Foundation for the Accreditation of Cellular Therapy (FACT) and the American Association of Blood Banks (AABB).
+Two major organizations are working toward these accreditation standards: the International NetCord Foundation (NetCord)/ Foundation for the Accreditation of Cellular Therapy (FACT) and the American Association of Blood Banks (AABB).
 NetCord and FACT developed and implemented a program of voluntary inspection and accreditation for cord blood banking.
-In September 2012, NetCord and FACT released the fifth edition of their international standards for cord blood banks.
-The voluntary program includes standards for collection, testing, processing, storage, and release of cord blood products.
+NetCord and FACT publish international standards for cord blood banks that include voluntary standards for collection, testing, processing, storage, and release of cord blood products.

 According to the U.S. Food and Drug Administration (FDA), cord blood stored for potential use by a patient unrelated to the donor meets the definitions of “drug” and “biological products.”
 As such, products must be licensed under a biologics license application or an investigational new drug application before use.
 Facilities that prepare cord blood units only for autologous and/or first- or second-degree relatives are required to register and list their products, adhere to Good Tissue Practices issued by the FDA, and use applicable processes for donor suitability determination.